 Now, moving on to the Linux shell.
 Programs can’t connect to the running

-X server before setting up the DISPLAY
+X server before setting up the DISPLAY environmental variable.
+Rather

 running the following commands on every login manually, they can be

-added to ~/.bashrc
+added to ~/.bashrc.

 If WSL1 is used, add the following.